Skip to content

 When laser vision correction started, the industry standard was to do one eye at a time.
 However with advances in technology and technique, it is acceptable and safe to go for bilateral laser vision correction as the risk of serious simultaneous bilateral complications is low.
 Today, Many patients (over 98%) will opt to do the surgery on both eyes at the same time for convenience in terms of taking medical leave and having to go through the discomfort of the recovery process twice.
 Furthermore, if patients opt to do one eye at a time, they will feel the discomfort and disruption of having imbalance vision during the interim period between the first and the second eye.

-The procedure is contra-indicated in pregnancy.
-Women who are breastfeeding should not go for the procedure unless the baby is over eighteen months of age where the risk of eye drops medications affecting the child is low.
 But if you want to be completely safe, go for the surgery only after you have stopped breastfeeding your child.

 Yes, soft contact lenses, including cosmetic lenses can still be worn but only after 3 months.
 Hard lenses cannot be worn as they tend to slip due to the altered cornea curvatures.